 Bananas Come in All Kinds of Shapes and Sizes

 Now in other strange banana news, a British man was driving in Taiwan and he threw his banana peel out the car window.
-The incident went viral on social media because the driver got into an argument with a Taiwanese man who saw this act of litterring, followed him and confronted him at a red light.
+The incident went viral on social media because the driver got into an argument with a Taiwanese man who saw this act of littering, followed him, and confronted him at a red light.
 The man said, “Littering is unethical and uncivilized behavior.”
 So I have to agree with that but I don’t think I would have chased him down over a flying banana peel!

 In my state of Colorado (USA), littering is actually a “Class 2 Petty Offense” and your first conviction is a fine that ranges between $20 and $500.
 Second act of littering can be up to $1000.
 Around here in Colorado, we tend to think through it before littering.
-As an example, if I throw something edible out in my yard or even my big green trash can (without putting a heavy weight on top), I will literally be awakend around 2am to howling coyotes, vicious birds, a fox, prairie dogs or once, a little black bear!
+As an example, if I throw something edible out in my yard or even my big green trash can (without putting a heavy weight on top), I will literally be awakened around 2am to howling coyotes, vicious birds, a fox, prairie dogs or once, a little black bear!

 There’s some evidence-based facts about banana health benefits: